Whatdoes Health Care Reform mean for you?

-You've probably heard a lot about Health Care Reform, and you may have an idea of how it will impact you, your family and your employee benefits.
-Health Care Reform is the result of a legislation enacted to provide individuals with accessible and affordable health and dental care.
-Those without access may now be able to get affordable insurance.
+Health Care Reform is the result of legislation enacted to provide individuals with accessible and affordable health and dental care.
+Those who previously lacked access to health care may now be able to get affordable insurance.

-Health Care Reform should not affect the vast majority of people.
+Health Care Reform should not noticeably affect most people.

 If you currently receive your health benefits through work, you probably won't be impacted.
 What's more, Health Care Reform does not require you to change coverage if you already have it.